CSCfi/csc-user-guide/docs/apps/qiime.md

 ## Additional plugins

 CSC only maintains the basic distributions of QIIME2.
-If you need plugins not included in the basic distributions, you will need to install your own QIIME2.

-This can be easily done with the [Tykky tool](../computing/containers/tykky.md).
+If you need plugins not included in the basic distributions, you will need to install your own QIIME2 using the [Tykky tool](../computing/containers/tykky.md).

 First select the distribution (amplicon/shotgun/tiny) that best meets your needs.